 Son Darl Mayle (1922-2000) was born in about 1922.
 As a boy he resided in Philippi and in Lakin, Mason County, WV.
 In adulthood, he made his home in Canton, OH in 1965 and in North Canton in 1972.
 He was mentioned in 1989 in the newspaper obituary of his sister Gracie Palosi and was still alive at the time.
 He is thought to have passed away in Cleveland, OH in January 2000.

 Daughter Jeanetta Mayle (1935- ? ) was born in about 1935.
 She wed Sherwood Collins ( ? - ? ) and in 1965-1972 lived in Philippi.

 Stepson Clyde Thomas Mayle (1896-1943?) was born in 1896.

 As a young adult, he had blue eyes and black hair, and was of medium height and build.
 Circa 1918, he labored as a coal miner for the Philippi Gas and Coal Company.
 That year, at the age of 19, he registered for the military draft, and the draft board officer listed his race as "Negro."
-Nothing further is known.